-Joint Committee Membership
+Joint Local Committee Membership

-A joint apprenticeship committee consists of an equal number of representatives of employers and representatives of employees.19 Joint apprenticeship committees must have at least four voting members with an equal number of employer and employee representatives.
-There shall be two officers (one employer and one employee representative) elected by the committee, so that in the event of one's absence from any meeting, the meeting can proceed.
+Joint local committee members consist of equal representation of employers and employees.
+Joint local committees must have at least four voting members with an equal number of employer and employee members.
+There shall be two officers (one employer and one employee member) elected by the joint local committee, so that in the event of one's absence from any meeting, the meeting can proceed.
 At least one employer and one employee member must be present for a quorum.
-In case of unequal representation at a joint committee meeting, the group lesser in number shall be entitled to cast the same number of votes as the other group.
+In case of unequal representation at a joint local committee meeting, the group lesser in number shall be entitled to cast the same number of votes as the other group.

-The Bureau solicits employer nominations for committee membership from industry or contractor organizations that represent employers that train apprentices, employer-employee organizations, and employers that train in the apprenticeable occupation.20 When there is no area employer organization, the Bureau may request that the statewide employer organization or State Committee assist in identifying qualified employer representatives.
+The Bureau solicits employer nominations for joint local committee membership from industry or contractor organizations that represent employers that train apprentices, employer-employee organizations, and employers that train in the apprenticeable occupation.
+When there is no area employer organization, the Bureau may request that the statewide employer organization or State Committee assist in identifying qualified employer members.
 Employer members must actively work in the trade or represent those who employ skilled workers of that trade and have trained apprentices within the past five years.

-The Bureau solicits employee nominations for committee membership from labor unions.
+The Bureau solicits employee nominations for joint local committee membership from labor unions.
 Employee members must be active journeyworkers or represent active journeyworkers.

-The Bureau reserves the right to take affirmative steps to ensure that underrepresented populations are included in the committee membership to reflect the demographics of the local skilled workforce.
+The Bureau reserves the right to take affirmative steps to ensure that underrepresented populations are included in the joint local committee membership to reflect the demographics of the local skilled workforce.

-Non-Joint Committee Membership
+Non-Joint Local Committee Membership

-A non-joint apprenticeship committee consists of representatives of employers.21 Non-joint apprenticeship committees must also have at least four voting members with two officers elected by the committee.
+A non-joint local committee consists of members representing employers.
+Non-joint local committees must also have at least four voting members with two officers elected by the non-joint local committee.
 The Bureau will select members based on nominations from industry organizations involved with training apprentices or employers that train in the apprenticeable occupation.
-A quorum exists for non-joint committees when at least two members are present.
+A quorum exists for non-joint local committees when at least two members are present.